QuocTien781/Timekeeping/README.md

 *** Navigate to the 'images-demo' folder to view the website demo!

 ## Desciptions
-Timekeeping management software for security guards. checkin and checkout can be done in the app.
-Can determine checkin location and checkout location.
-Using AI to face recognition.
+Timekeeping software designed for security service companies, using 2D technology to authenticate faces and timekeeping anywhere.
+Users can record their working hours based on tasks assigned by the webmaster.
+The software can track work days, work hours, timesheets and salaries.
+Send and receive notifications, support....

 ## Technologies
 - Frontend: